gh-cli-for-education/gh-education/docs/src/debug/tfa.md

 sidebar: auto
 ---

-## Introducción
+## Introduction

-* Cualquier propuesta relacionada con lo visto en la asignatura es bienvenida.
-Consulte con el profesor.
+* Any proposal related to what is seen in the course is welcome.
+Check with the teacher.
-* Las ideas que se proponen aquí son las de extender el lenguaje [Egg](https://github.com/ULL-ESIT-PL-1819/egg) pero puede proponer un TFA con otro tópico relacionado con PL.
+* The ideas proposed here are to extend the [Egg] language(https://github.com/ULL-ESIT-PL-1819/egg) but you can propose a TFA with another topic related to PL.
-* Una idea puede ser extender Egg con un DSL con funcionalidades para facilitar la resolución de problemas en un contexto específico que sea del interés del alumno.
-Vea las secciones [Strategy Pattern](#strategy-pattern-use) y [Extensiones de Egg via *use*](#extensiones-de-egg-via-use)
+* An idea may be to extend Egg with a DSL with functionalities to facilitate the resolution of problems in a specific context that is of interest to the student.
+See the sections [Strategy Pattern](#strategy-pattern-use) and [Egg extensions via *use*](#egg-via-use-extensions)

 <!--